 Generally, there is a need to expand the measurement of innovation and its link to macroeconomic performance.
-Surveys could be restructured to capture a broader and non-conventional view of innovation, linking it to economic growth.
+Surveys need to be restructured to capture a broader and non-conventional view of innovation, linking it to economic growth.
 It is also important to focus on a wider view of innovation that incorporates knowledge domains beyond science, engineering and technology, paying more attention to innovation metrics that capture spontaneous, process-based, and needs-driven innovations occurring on the demand-side of the economy.
 This is particularly important in instances where innovation processes are driven by end beneficiaries rather than researchers, something that has been on the rise in Africa.
-Furthermore, there is a need to invest more time and detailed study using high quality and comprehensive data infrastructure to better capture both the determinants and impacts of innovation.
+Furthermore, there is a need to invest more time and detailed study, using high quality and comprehensive data infrastructure, to better capture both the determinants and impacts of innovation.

 Specifically, in the context of our research with Open AIR, we make recommendations for moving forward to develop a sharper lens that zooms in on innovation at the micro level to capture a more accurate reflection of Africa's innovation reality.
 First, acknowledging previous research on assessing innovation in the informal sector, there is need to widen the definition of informality to go beyond the informal sector to incorporate informal operations occurring in the formal sector as well.

-Examples are collaboration and knowledge sharing within formal technology hubs and related institutions.
+Examples are collaboration and knowledge-sharing within formal technology hubs and related institutions.
 Most importantly, there is a need to widen the definition of innovation inputs and outputs, redefine their existing components, and incorporate additional ones, all of which organically spring up from African realities.
 For example, there is a need to incorporate apprenticeship, and learning by doing, in looking at human skill development.
 We need to consider the value of informal collaboration, rather than formal interactions between firms.
 Alternative forms of knowledge governance, appropriation and sharing should also be considered alongside conventional commercialization and intellectual property protection.
 The starting point, therefore, is to assess unmeasured innovation through two different entry points.
-On the input side, we use an appropriate lens to properly assess collaborative innovation and social/human capital development, and on the output side, we capture how knowledge embedded in innovation is appropriated and capitalized upon.
+On the input side, we use an appropriate lens to properly assess the roles played in innovation by collaboration and by human capital development, and on the output side, we capture how knowledge embedded in innovation is governed, i.e., appropriated and capitalized upon.

-Based on this, and in light of our previous research within the Open African Innovation Research network, we propose studying three pillars of innovation that exist on both the input and output side of the innovation process: 1.
-Collaborative innovation, 2.
-Human resource development and 3.
-Knowledge governance, appropriation and sharing.
-In all three, our hypothesis is that significant innovation takes place in Africa.
-It takes place in a mode that is collaborative, based on openness and sharing, and a wealth of skill development and collaboration, most or all of which go unmeasured.
+Based on this, and in light of our previous research within the Open African Innovation Research network, we propose studying three pillars of innovation that exist on both the input and output side of the innovation process: 1. collaboration, 2. human capital development, and 3. knowledge governance.
+In all three, our hypothesis is that significant innovation takes place in Africa- in modes that are collaborative and based on openness, sharing, and a wealth of skills development-and that most or all of these innovation elements go unmeasured.
 Details follow.

-First, we probe into collaborative innovation, searching for proxies that assess the linkages, interactions, and sources of knowledge within and between different communities and users, as well as with universities and large firms.
+First, we probe collaboration, searching for proxies that assess the innovation linkages, interactions, and sources of knowledge within and between different communities and users, as well as with universities and large firms.

-Second, on the human capital and skill development front, the means of human capital development in Africa are not limited to formal education and training systems.
+Second, on the human capital development front, the means of human capital development in Africa are not limited to formal education and training systems.
 Other means of accumulating knowledge include, but are not limited to: learning by doing, learning by using, learning on the job and apprenticeship.
-While the role of formal educational and training institutions remains pertinent, it is equally important to capture these other forms of knowledge acquisition, keeping in mind indigenous learning and tacit flows of knowledge.
+While the role of formal educational and training institutions remains pertinent, it is equally important to capture these other forms of knowledge acquisition, keeping in mind Indigenous learning and tacit flows of knowledge.
 This pillar will measure the comparative difference between formal and informal training in terms of their contribution to innovation.